 3. INFLUENZA

-Third on the list of common cold weather diseases is influenza.
-An estimated 49 million people contracted the flu during the epic 2017-18 flu season.
-With the major flu epidemics we’ve seen over the last two years, that number is sure to rise.
+Third on the list of cold weather diseases is Influenza — the flu.
+The CDC estimated that during the 2023–2024 flu season, at least 34 million people in the US became ill with it.
 Influenza peaks between December and February, as the virus loves cooler temperatures and is able to survive longer when it’s cold.

 On a hard surface, influenza can live for 24 hours.
-On a porous surface like a tissue used by someone who is sick, however, it will only live around 15 minutes on average.
-When a contaminated person coughs or sneezes the virus can spread through the air and survive as an airborne pathogen for hours.
+On a porous surface like a tissue used by someone who is sick it will only live about 15 minutes on average.
+When a contaminated person coughs or sneezes the virus can spread as an airborne pathogen

 Each year, different strains of the flu spread.
-H1N1 and H3N2 are the most common types of flu viruses that affect humans, with H3N3 being more extreme.
-Generally, influenza will spread through the air in your facility.
-However, it’s also highly possible for the illness to spread via contaminated high-touch areas like an office copier, classroom desks, or buttons in a hotel elevator.
+H1N1 and H3N2 are common types of flu viruses.
+Influenza generally spreads through the air or direct contact with a sick individual.
+However, it’s possible for the illness to spread through touching contaminated surfaces like the office copier, classroom desks, or buttons in a hotel elevator.

 4. BRONCHIOLITIS